Nuxa vs BentoBox

 • 3Strong fit for high-end independents and small upscale chains where the website is a brand-defining asset.

-Where Nuxa wins
+Where restaurants switch to Nuxa

 • Atlas builds your site in 60 seconds, not 60 days.
 From your Google Business Profile data — hours, menu, photos, reviews — automatically.